Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 Short Term:
 * Actions: Allow for "Effects" to be whispered to the GM.
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".
+* Refactor Actions to use damage die and bonus like weapons do

 Long term:
 * Explore icons for damage types/resistances/etc https://app.roll20.net/forum/post/2110339/icons-for-damage-types-5e